rjtormis/portfolio/README.md

 2. `npx prisma generate` to generate schema models
 3. `npm run dev`

+## Docker
+To run the dockerize app please make sure that you have already created .env file and ensure that there are no missing attributes.

+There are several ways to run the application
+1. `docker-compose up` - Easiest
+2. Build the docker with volumes `docker build -t <name> . ` and to run `docker run -p 3000:3000 <name>`.

 ## Key Features
 This project's key feature is an all in one portfolio with dashboard for key metrics monitoring.
 Here are the key features.